Marketing Lessons from Football: Building a Winning Playbook

 If they also offer high-end hardscaping or water features, they may need additional personas based on income level, property type, or project complexity.

-Start with your top 2–3 personas.
+Pro Tip: Start with your top 2–3 personas.
 You can always expand later.

 Do I Really Need a Buyer Persona and a Target Audience?